domfarolino/algorithms/src/datastructures/Vector/README.md

 ### `void Vector<T>::push_front(T elem);`

 A capacity check and possible resize will need to be performed up front just as we did in <a href="#push_back">push_back</a>, though with slightly different mechanics.
-If we're trying to add a value to an already full internal array we'll need to create a new one of double capacity like before, and copy our elements to this new array offset by one (leaving room at the beginning).
+If we're trying to add a value to an already full internal array, we'll need to create a new one of double capacity like before, and copy our elements to this new array offset by one (leaving room at the beginning).
 Copying elements from one array to another with some offset is trivial.

 Let's consider the case in which we add an element to a less-than-full array.
 We'll need to do this copying/shifting in place.
-Given an array like `[1, 2, 3, x]` we'll want to shift everything such that the array becomes `[x, 1, 2, 3]` where `x` denotes an empty spot.
-This is most easily performed by interating from the back to the front simply shifting values over by one.
+Given an array like `[1, 2, 3, x]`, we'll want to shift everything such that the array becomes `[x, 1, 2, 3]` where `x` denotes an empty spot.
+This is most easily performed by iterating from the back to the front simply shifting values over by one.
 Think about it.
 The intermediate steps of this algorithm would produce:

 ```